 Aceptaremos aplicaciones sin necesidad de hacer una cita cada miércoles (con excepción de días feriados) de 9:00 am-3:00 pm en HJS Head Start localizado en 336 East 3900 South.

 Head Start is a federal program designed to help young children get basic medical attention, make a smoother transition from early childhood to the school environment, and get on the path to self-sufficiency.
+Head Start is offered for children ages 3-5, while Early Head Start is available for children 0-2.
 Head Start is administered by Utah Community Action and other Utah nonprofits.

 Head Start plays a key role in preparing our children for school.
 Our teachers and classrooms, combined with supervised interaction with other children, help a growing child develop important social and emotional skills, as well as a healthy concept of their personal identity.
 We know that social and emotional well-being in early childhood predicts favorable social, behavioral, and academic adjustment into middle childhood and adolescence.